 Mental Health Resources

-posted about 1 year ago by ptavel from West Seattle Support
+posted over 1 year ago by ptavel from West Seattle Support

 These are very uncertain times.
 If you are feeling elevated levels of anxiety and depression, you are not alone.
 The following is a list of emergency contact resources that are equipped to deal with mental health crisis situations.